aschmitz/nepenthes/README.md

 ### Manager (`sprout`)

 * Install a fresh Ubuntu VM.
-Ubuntu Server 14.04.1 LTS is a good choice, but other versions should still work.
+Ubuntu Server 16.04.3 LTS is a good choice, but later versions should still work.
 * Note that this server will be installed with a MySQL server with a root password of "root", and should under no circumstances be exposed to the Internet.
 (This should be changed in Nepenthes soon.)
 * On the VM, run the following commands:
     * `wget https://raw.githubusercontent.com/aschmitz/nepenthes/master/script/install-nepenthes-server.sh`